Fair Hiring Guide

 Preparing the Job Description

 The job description serves as the foundation of a successful recruitment, and is essential for measuring performance once a person is hired.
-It will be the basis for creating the job posting, communicating important details about the job to job seekers, and determines the selection criteria to be used to screen applicants and justify candidate selection and deselection.
+It will be the basis for creating the job posting, communicates important details about the job to job seekers, and determines the selection criteria to be used to screen applicants and justify candidate selection and deselection.

 The Staff HR Compensation team can provide assistance with developing or updating job descriptions for the purpose of correctly classifying the position.
 In addition, after the job description has been classified, the Staff HR Talent Acquisition team can assist by reviewing the wording of qualifications and Special Conditions of Employment statements for ideal use on job postings and as selection criteria for applicant screening.